Parygithub/NMRMetaboWizard/docs/source/overview.rst

 Purpose
 -------

-NMRMetaboWizard connects raw Bruker FID processing, clinical metadata, exploratory analysis, outlier screening, and machine learning in one interactive interface.
+NMRMetaboWizard connects raw Bruker free induction decay (FID) processing, clinical metadata, exploratory data (EDA) analysis, outlier screening, and machine learning (ML) in an interactive interface.
 It is designed for researchers who need an auditable workflow but do not want to write code for every processing step.